How to Create a Viral Video for Social Media

 GoPro often shares UGC content on Instagram.
 Specializing in professional video cameras, they share customer content to show how average buyers can make the most out of their gadgets.

 It’s not just a possibility to demonstrate your product in a genuine way, but it’s also a chance to get new buyers as 48% of customers say UGC helps to discover new products.
 If you’re about to post user-generated videos on your Instagram, credit the creator to avoid violating the author’s rights.

 With the rise of Instagram popularity, the number of influencers has also grown.
 Now, average people become bloggers who share their views and thoughts with their following.
 People trust modern influencers and pay close attention to their recommendations.
 Thus, brands should work with opinion leaders to spread a word about their products.

 When you mention influencers in your videos, you attract more viewers as they are always interested in watching a video with a person they know.
 Just look at what happened to GAP: once the company had posted a video with Leon Bridges, the post got better engagement.
-Some of the influencers will want to return the favour by also giving you a free shoutout on Instagram.
+Some of the influencers will want to return the favor by also giving you a free shoutout on Instagram.
 This can help your content get even more impressions.

 As a small business owner, you may be pressed for money to hire big stars.
 However, don’t be upset: you can always work with Instagram micro-influencers as they charge less even though their engagement rates are higher.
 The main idea is to find a niche-focused influencer who meets your brand’s views.

 There’s no need to convey the features of your products to sell them.
 If you cause emotions, you can convince your potential buyers to choose you.
 Thus, many companies create motivational videos to communicate with their target audiences.